 Late submission will be graded out of 90% of the total in the first 24 hours, out of 80% of the total in the second 24 hours, and finally out of 70% of the total in the third 24 hours.
 No late submission is allowed after 72 hours.
-No exception.
-No late submissions are allowed that have a due date during or after last week of the semester.
-In general, there will be no make-up assignments or quizzes.
-Make-up for a missed exam will be provided given that an official excuse is presented.
+No exceptions.
+No late submissions are allowed for assignments that have a due date during or after the last week of Data Structures and Algorithm / 3 the semester.
+In general, there is no make-up for assignments and quizzes.
+Make-up for a missed exam will be provided, given that an official excuse is presented.